flatcar-archive/flatcar-docs/CONTRIBUTING.md

 # How to Contribute

-CoreOS documentation is released under the [Apache 2.0 License][asl], and we welcome contributions.
+Flatcar documentation is released under the [Apache 2.0 License][asl], and we welcome contributions.
 Check out the [help-wanted tag][help-wanted] in this project's Issues list for good places to start participating.

 Submit fixes and additions in the form of [GitHub *Pull Requests* (PRs)][pull-requests].
 The general process is the typical git fork-branch-PR-review-merge cycle:

 1. Fork this repository into your GitHub account
 2. Make changes in a topic branch or your fork's `master`
-3. Send a Pull Request from that topic branch to coreos/docs
+3. Send a Pull Request from that topic branch to flatcar-linux/docs
 4. Maintainers will review the PR and either merge it or make comments

 Cognizance of the tribal customs described and linked to below will help get your contributions incorporated with the greatest of ease.